PEOPLE OPS PLAYBOOK

 Wie Sie dieses People Ops Playbook durchführen:

-The first place to start is by setting your objectives.
-This means deciding which skills are most important for leaders, and which benchmarks they should be meeting.
-You can later use these benchmarks to develop the questions which will make up your performance review.
+• Decide which skills are most important for your leaders and which benchmarks they should be meeting.
+You can later use these benchmarks to develop the questions that will make up your performance review.

-Try to build your objectives around the two dimensions of leadership success we mentioned before: business performance and relationships.
-A successful leader should be steering the business in the right direction.
-They should be able to tolerate stress and balance long-term strategy with quick thinking when needed.
-They should also be able to bring out the best in other people.
+• Build your objectives around the two dimensions of leadership success we mentioned before — business performance and relationships.
+A successful leader should proactively steer the business in the right direction.
+They should also be able to navigate stressful situations, balance long-term strategy with quick thinking when needed, and bring out the best in others.

-The qualities defined in step 1 will be the basis of your performance review form.
+The qualities defined in step one will be the basis of your performance review form.

 We recommend using a five-point scoring scale for reviews.
 Instead of simply evaluating skill levels as “good” or “bad,” these can give a more nuanced indicator of company expectations.
 Here’s an example of what this type of scale might look like: